Classifying integer tilings and hypertilings: Tame integer tilings

 We can now prove a result about tameness parameters promised in the introduction.
 To state this theorem, it is helpful to define the \emph{total tameness parameter} $T$ of a tame $N$-tiling $\mathbf{M}$ to be the quotient of $N$ by the greatest common divisor of all the minors of $\mathbf{M}$.

 \begin{theorem} Let $\mathbf{M}$ be a tame $N$-tiling with vertical tameness parameter $R$, horizontal tameness parameter $S$, and total tameness parameter $T$.
-Then $RS=T$. \end{theorem} \begin{proof} Let $r$ be the greatest common divisor of the minors from two consecutive rows of $\mathbf{M}$.
-By Lemma~\ref{lemmaG}, this definition does not depend on which pair of rows we choose.
-Let $s$ be the greatest common divisor of the minors from two consecutive columns of $\mathbf{M}$.
+Then $RS=T$. \end{theorem} \begin{proof} Let $r$ be the greatest common divisor of the minors from two consecutive columns of $\mathbf{M}$.
+By Lemma~\ref{lemmaG}, this definition does not depend on which pair of columns we choose.
+Let $s$ be the greatest common divisor of the minors from two consecutive rows of $\mathbf{M}$.
 Let $t$ be the greatest common divisor of all minors of $\mathbf{M}$.
 We will prove that $rs=Nt$.

-Observe that $\Delta(i,i+1;j,j')$ is divisible by $r$ and $\Delta(i,i';j,j+1)$ is divisible by $s$, for $i<i'$ and $j<j'$.
+Observe that $\Delta(i,i+1;j,j')$ is divisible by $s$ and $\Delta(i,i';j,j+1)$ is divisible by $r$, for $i<i'$ and $j<j'$.
 By Lemma~\ref{lemmaQ}, $N\Delta(i,i';j,j')$ is divisible by $rs$.
 Hence $Nt$ is divisible by $rs$.

 Conversely, applying Lemma~\ref{lemmaQ} again, we see that $\Delta(i,i+1;j,j')\Delta(i,i';j,j+1)$ is divisible by $Nt$, for all $i<i'$ and $j<j'$.
 Remember from Lemma~\ref{lemmaG} that $\Delta(i,i+1;j,j')$ is independent of $i$.
-Thus, by keeping $j$ and $j'$ fixed and varying $i$ and $i'$, we see that $s\Delta(i,i+1;j,j')$ is divisible by $Nt$.
+Thus, by keeping $j$ and $j'$ fixed and varying $i$ and $i'$, we see that $r\Delta(i,i+1;j,j')$ is divisible by $Nt$.
 Then by varying $j$ and $j'$ we see that $rs$ is divisible by $Nt$, as required. \end{proof}